defano/wyldcard/README.md

 ### Notable absences

 This is neither a HyperCard replacement nor an open-sourced release of Apple's software.
-HyperTalk Java is still missing quite a few features present in HyperCard:
+HyperTalk Java is still missing a few features present in HyperCard:

 * Can't open or import old HyperCard stacks.
 Maybe in the future...
 * No multi-window stack support (`open stack ... in new window`), or scriptable palettes.
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No support for external commands or functions (XCMDs/XFCNs).
+* No support for external commands or functions (XCMDs/XFCNs); no `find` command.
-* Many commands, functions, and properties have not yet been implemented.
+* No ability to reference parts not on the active card (`show button "Nope!" of card 7`).

 ## Getting started